fluxcd-community/microservices-demo/README.md

 Note that the above configuration is compatible with Flux [multi-tenancy lockdown mode](https://fluxcd.io/docs/installation/#multi-tenancy-lockdown).

+To spin up multiple stacks, make a copy the above file, replace `msdemo` with `msdemo1` in the multi-doc YAML and add it to your repository.

 ## Update microservices

 To trigger a rolling deployment of all microservices, add the following patch to your `msdemo` Kustomization,